HydraXTheWolf/Central-Auth-System/README.md

 You can make a query by sending the required data to the api.php via HTML. these can be done many ways, the easiest using cURL.

-All data returned will be in a JSON format. sample data of a successful run will be included soon.
+All data returned will be in a JSON format. sample data can be found in the API.php

 The code is the status after the code has run, you can find a list of them here: